Zentalis Pharmaceuticals (NASDAQ:ZNTL) Announces Quarterly Earnings Results, Beats Estimates By $0.13 EPS

 Zentalis Pharmaceuticals (NASDAQ:ZNTL – Get Free Report) posted its quarterly earnings results on Monday.
-The company reported ($0.79) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.92) by $0.13, Briefing.com reports.
-During the same quarter in the previous year, the business earned ($0.96) EPS.
+The company reported ($0.79) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.92) by $0.13, Briefing.com reports.
+During the same quarter last year, the company posted ($0.96) EPS.

 Insider Transactions at Zentalis Pharmaceuticals